 * A religious organization is exempt from motor vehicle sales tax if the vehicle, including a trailer that the organization buys, leases or rents, is:

 ** A volunteer fire department is exempt from motor vehicle sales tax when purchasing fire trucks and emergency medical response vehicles.

-If a nonprofit organization has qualified for sales tax exemption with the Comptroller’s office, it can claim a sales tax exemption when it buys a taxable item by giving the seller a properly completed Form 01-339, Texas Sales and Use Tax Exemption Certification (exemption certificate) (PDF).
+If a nonprofit organization has qualified for sales tax exemption with the Comptroller’s office, it can claim a sales tax exemption when it buys a taxable item by giving the seller a properly completed Form 01-339, Texas Sales and Use Tax Exemption Certification (back) (PDF).

 An authorized agent can buy items tax free by giving the seller a properly completed exemption certificate in the exempt nonprofit organization’s name.
 An “authorized agent” is a person designated by the exempt organization to buy items on its behalf.